t-willis/note-taker/README.md

 ## Usage

-A short video demonstration can be found here: HAVENT DONE THIS YET
+A short video demonstration can be found here: [Click here!](https://drive.google.com/file/d/1MEsm-wa6DH8qMpOMDJ-SR2c6o15uPMUT/view)

 After visiting the deployed url or running the server locally using node there are a few base functions available to users.